Chart Color Schemes

 Woonona - Bulli - Russell Vale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile stands out regionally with university qualification rates at 30.3% of residents aged 15+, exceeding the Rest of NSW average of 21.3% and that of SA4 region at 25.2%.
-Bachelor degrees lead at 19.0%, followed by postgraduate qualifications at 7.9% and graduate diplomas at 3.4%.
-Trade and technical skills feature prominently, with 36.5% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.7% and certificates at 24.8%.
+The area's educational profile is notable with university qualification rates of 30.3% among residents aged 15+, exceeding the Rest of NSW average of 21.3% and the SA4 region average of 25.2%.
+Bachelor degrees are most prevalent at 19.0%, followed by postgraduate qualifications (7.9%) and graduate diplomas (3.4%).
+Vocational credentials are also prominent, with 36.5% of residents aged 15+ holding such qualifications - advanced diplomas at 11.7% and certificates at 24.8%.

-Educational participation is notably high, with 31.0% of residents currently enrolled in formal education, including 10.9% in primary education, 8.8% in secondary education, and 5.1% pursuing tertiary education.
-A robust network of 9 schools operates within Woonona - Bulli - Russell Vale, educating approximately 3,876 students as of the latest data.
+Educational participation is high, with 31.0% of residents currently enrolled in formal education.
+This includes 10.9% in primary education, 8.8% in secondary education, and 5.1% pursuing tertiary education.
+A total of 9 schools operate within Woonona - Bulli - Russell Vale, educating approximately 3,876 students.
 The area demonstrates above-average socio-educational conditions with an ICSEA score of 1060.
 Education provision is balanced with 6 primary and 3 secondary schools serving distinct age groups.
-School capacity exceeds typical residential needs at 18.6 places per 100 residents compared to the regional average of 15.0, indicating the area serves as an educational center for the broader region.
+School capacity exceeds typical residential needs at 18.6 places per 100 residents, compared to the regional average of 15.0, indicating the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education